-Interest Rate in Zambia averaged 15.79 percent from 2001 until 2021, reaching an all time high of 68.40 percent in March of 2001 and a record low of 3.90 percent in April of 2010.
+Interest Rate in Zambia averaged 15.68 percent from 2001 until 2022, reaching an all time high of 68.40 percent in March of 2001 and a record low of 3.90 percent in April of 2010.
 This page provides - Zambia Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Zambia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.
+Zambia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

 Interest Rate in Zambia is expected to be 9.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Zambia Interest Rate is projected to trend around 9.50 percent in 2023 and 9.00 percent in 2024, according to our econometric models.